zhaoama/ADAN7900/README.md

 $\color{NavyBlue}{Yifei\ Li}$

-## **_Research Question:_**
+## **Introduction** ##
-**Analyzing the Socioeconomic and Demographic Determinants of Liquor Consumption in Iowa**
+Liquor consumption patterns are influenced by a variety of socioeconomic and demographic factors, making it important to analyze these factors for effective public health and government policy development.
+The purpose of this study is to analyze the socioeconomic and demographic determinants of liquor consumption in Iowa, with a focus on two research questions:
--  **General Association:** Is there a significant relationship between alcohol consumption and factors such as unemployment rate, income, and education levels, in Iowa cities?
+-  Is there a significant relationship between alcohol consumption and factors such as unemployment rate, income, and education levels, in Iowa cities?
--  **Racial Group Difference:** How might alcohol consumption vary across racial groups in Iowa?
+-  How might alcohol consumption vary across racial groups in Iowa?
 Is there any unique link between certain racial groups with their alcohol consumption patterns under certain economic or educational conditions?

-## **_Decision Makers and the Decision to be Made:_**
--  **Public health sector:** Studying the socioeconomic and demographic factors of alcohol consumption can help health departments formulate public health policies, alcohol abuse prevention, and intervention policies.
--  **Governments:** These analyses can help governments make more informed decisions on tax policies, alcohol retail licenses, and urban planning.
+The results of the study will provide practical insights for public health agencies and governments.
+For public health agencies, the findings will help design targeted prevention and intervention plans to reduce alcohol-related health problems and societal costs.
+For government agencies, results will provide evidence-based support for alcohol tax, retail licensing, and urban planning policy development, ensuring that policies match the realities of Iowa's diverse communities.
+We use R, Python for data analysis and Tableau for visualization.
+We believe that R and Python can support our data analysis, and Tableau provides great visualization functions.

 ## **_Data Set:_**
 -  **Iowa Liquor Sales:** Collected by the Iowa Department of Revenue, this dataset includes alcohol sales data from January 1, 2012, categorized by product type, date of purchase, alcohol type, and store location.